v-viksur/architecture-center/docs/building-blocks/vnet.md

 In Azure, each resource requires a name to uniquely identify the resource within a resource group.
 In Azure Building Blocks, you specify a `name` property for each resource type to provide this unique name.
 When we deploy this parameter file using the command line tool, this is the name that we'll see in the Azure portal user interface.
 In this parameter file we've named the VNet `msft-hub-vnet` because this in future tutorials this will become the central "hub" VNet for our

-Next, we specify the virtual network address space using the `addressPrefixes` property.
+Next, we specify the address space for our virtual network using the `addressPrefixes` property.
 The address space is specified using [CIDR notation][cidr-notation].
 In our example parameter file, we've specified the address space to be `10.0.0.0/16`.
 This means Azure Resource Manager allocates `65536` IP addresses beginning at `10.0.0.0` and ending at `10.0.255.255` for our VNet.

 Notice that the field for specifying the virtual network address space is an array.
 The reason for this is because we can specify multiple address ranges.
 For example, in addition to `10.0.0.0/16` we could have also specified `11.0.0.0/16` to spedify everything between `11.0.0.0` and `11.0.255.255` as well: